MNP-GH-399724/MNP-GH-399724/README.md

 - 👋 Hi, I’m Akshay
-- 👀 I’m interested in the art of web crafting
+- 👀 Passionated in the art of web crafting
-- 🌱 I’ve Experianced new Angular v.17
+- 🌱 I’m Experianced with Angular latest
-- 💞️ I’m looking to collaborate on anyone who is passionate
+- 💞️ And I looking to collaborate on anyone who is passionate
 - 📫 How to reach me ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...